CHAD-Analytics/CHAD/covid19/www/6_load_info_docs/InputsInfo.md

     local radius selected.
 The local area data being displayed throughout the dashboard only incorporates these counties.
 These counties are portrayed in the bottom right table of this tab.
+    **NOTE:** The radius is centered on the base of interest and includes counties whose centroid falls within the radius.
+County locations that have non-symmetrical boundaries may or may not be included in te local health calculations.
+You can select/deselect counties on the local health tab to include or exclude counties in the calculations.

 -   Selecting *State* portrays all counties from any state that resides within the local radius selected.